DJDanl/cpp-docs.pt-br/docs/c-runtime-library/reference/putenv-wputenv.md

 ## <a name="return-value"></a>Valor de retorno

-Retorna 0 se for bem-sucedido ou -1 em caso de erro.
+Retorna 0 se for bem-sucedido ou -1 caso de erro.

 ## <a name="remarks"></a>Comentários